acerbilab/bads/docs/README.txt

 You can also look up the 'bads_examples.m' script, for many extensively commented examples.

+The algorithm is described in the following reference:

+Acerbi, L. & Ma, W. J. (2017).
+Practical Bayesian Optimization for Model Fitting with Bayesian Adaptive Direct Search. arXiv preprint, arXiv:YYMM.NNNN.

 For any other question, clarification, or troubleshooting, check out the BADS online FAQ:

 https://github.com/lacerbi/bads/wiki